kanhua/CarND-Vehicle-Detection/my_writeup.md

     all_heat = raw_heat
 ```

+## Result

+More processed images can be found in [output_images](./output_images) folder.
+The processed video can be viewed or downloaded via the [link](./output_videos/project_video_output.mp4)

 ## Discussion

 The approach described above works reasonably well in most of the frames in the video, but occasionally it cannot identifies the vehicles properly (false negative) or wrongly identifies the landlines or fences as vehicles (false positive).
+Since a robust classifier is the cornerstone of making rubust vehicle identification, I think that further efforts should be invested in improving the image classifer, such as:

+1. Including more data: Although the test accuracy of my classifer is >99%, it is very likely this is overfitted because the training dataset contains some time series data.
+Including other dataset such as [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) may help improve the calssifer.

+2. Trying out other machine learning models: it could be interesting to use convolutional neural network to implement the image classifer and see whether it gives better results.

+3. Use ensemble methods: it could be interesting to mix the results of several different models to determine whether a window image is vehicle or non-vehicle.